Through the Wire Logo

 Home Next View Product

-Genesis 1:1–5 (NKJV)
+Genesis 1:1–5 (ASV)

-1 In the beginning God created the heaven and the earth.
+1 In the beginning God created the heavens and the earth.

-3 And God said, Let there be light.
-And there was light.
+3 And God said, Let there be light: and there was light.

-4 And God saw the light that it was good.
-And God divided between the light and the darkness.
+4 And God saw the light, that it was good: and God divided the light from the darkness.

 Devotional image for Day 1